AdnanHodzic/debian-ppa/README.md

 debian-ppa
 ==========

-Utility which enables Ubuntu PPA support on Debian system
+Utility which enables Ubuntu PPA support on Debian